 Go to Streamlabs.com > Alert Box (or other widget that is having the issue)> Follows/Subscriptions/Donations/Etc. (if applicable) > Scroll down to Enable Custom HTML/CSS and Disable it

-- Check to make sure you have alert animations.
+Check to make sure you have alert animations.
 If you do not have an alert animation enabled for both "Show" and "Hide" an alert can get stuck (unless you have written this into your custom code).
-You can check that in Streamlabs OBS or Streamlabs.com
+You can check that in Streamlabs Desktop or Streamlabs.com

 Right-click the Alert Box > Properties > Click on your alert > Animation.
 Ensure that both options have something selected.

 Go to Streamlabs.com > Alert Box > Follows/Subscriptions/Donations/Etc. > Alert Animation and make sure there is something selected in both dropdowns.

 Ensure your alert duration is set correctly.
 If you have a very short alert duration, then the alert would not populate for as long as you would like.